-Report: Detroit Lions could make run at Seahawks GM John Schneider
+Report: The Detroit Lions — or another team — could try to hire Seahawks general manager John Schneider

 Could the Detroit Lions lure Seahawks general manager John Schneider away to rebuild their struggling franchise?

-A report from NFL Media’s Ian Rapoport Sunday morning suggested they could by offering him total control, something he doesn’t have in Seattle, where Pete Carroll officially has final say over personnel matters.
+A report from NFL Media’s Ian Rapoport on Sunday morning suggested they could by offering him total control, something he doesn’t have in Seattle, where Pete Carroll officially has final say over personnel matters.

-Rapoport further stated that another team could also approach Schneider, writing: “under the NFL’s anti-tampering policy, the Lions or another team could try to interview Schneider if it offered him full control.
+Rapoport further stated that another team could also approach Schneider, writing: “Under the NFL’s anti-tampering policy, the Lions or another team could try to interview Schneider if it offered him full control.
 Another team is also likely going to make a run at Schneider.”
 (Other teams with GM openings are Atlanta, Carolina, Houston, Jacksonville and Washington).

-Schneider was hired by the Seahawks in 2010 shortly after Carroll, with Carroll overseeing the process of hiring a GM from on a list of candidates supplied by the team, which had already begun a preliminary search for a GM before hiring Carroll.
+Schneider was hired by the Seahawks in 2010 shortly after Carroll, with Carroll overseeing the process of hiring a GM from a list of candidates supplied by the team, which had already begun a preliminary search for a GM before hiring Carroll.
 Schneider at the time was the Director of Football Operations for the Green Bay Packers.

 Carroll and Schneider have been viewed as generally working in lockstep with few, if any, major disagreements on personnel issues.
-But the ability to hire his own head coach and have total authority could be tempting for Schneider, who like Carroll is now completing his 11th year with the team.
+But the ability to hire his own head coach and have total authority could be tempting for Schneider, who, like Carroll, is now completing his 11th year with the team.

 Rapoport stated that Schneider’s contract runs out after the 2021 season — Carroll recently signed an extension through the 2025 season.

-Pro Football Talk noted that Schneider, who will turn 50 in May, “isn’t paid at the top of the G.M. market.
+Pro Football Talk noted that Schneider, who will turn 50 in May, “isn’t paid at the top of the GM market.
 He’s believed to be prepared to become a free agent in 2022, if he doesn’t get a market-value deal from the Seahawks.”
+Teams do not typically reveal salaries for coaches/executives.
+Schneider’s last contract with Seattle was in 2016, reported then as a five-year extension.

 PFT, though, also noted that the Lions or any other team might have to pay compensation to the Seahawks if they were to hire Schneider away.

-“The NFL.com article uses the phrase “primary authority,” but quite possibly confuses that term with ‘final authority,”’ PFT wrote.
-“Schneider is the General Manager; even if Pete Carroll can overrule Schneider via “final authority,” Schneider most likely possesses the “primary authority.”
-(The fact that the Anti-Tampering Policy uses both “final authority” and “primary authority” means that there’s a tangible difference between the terms.)
+“The NFL.com article uses the phrase ‘primary authority,’ but quite possibly confuses that term with ‘final authority,”’ PFT wrote.
+“Schneider is the general manager; even if Pete Carroll can overrule Schneider via ‘final authority,’ Schneider most likely possesses the ‘primary authority.’
+(The fact that the anti-tampering policy uses both ‘final authority’ and ‘primary authority’ means that there’s a tangible difference between the terms.)
 At the absolute bare minimum, the situation isn’t nearly as simple and clean as the NFL.com article suggests.”

-The Green Bay Packers tried to interview Schneider in 2018 but the Seahawks denied the Packers the right to interview Schneider, who grew up in De Pere, about six miles from Green Bay (Schneider once had an out clause in his contract with Seattle allowing him to go to Green Bay, but that was not included in his most recent deal).
+The Green Bay Packers tried to interview Schneider in 2018, but the Seahawks denied the Packers the right to interview Schneider, who grew up in De Pere, Wisconsin, about six miles from Green Bay (Schneider once had an out clause in his contract with Seattle allowing him to go to Green Bay, but that was not included in his most recent deal).
 One thought then is that Green Bay could have kept pursing Schneider had it wanted to offer compensation to Seattle.

 Regardless, the presence of the NFL.com story, the league’s official media arm, seems to make clear that other teams might try to lure Schneider from Seattle and that he might have interest — after 11 years with the Seahawks and knowing Carroll isn’t going anywhere anytime soon — in running his own show.
+Or at the least, interest in making sure the Seahawks do something to keep him sooner rather than later.

 Schneider once said he had briefly thought of turning down a chance to interview with Seattle after Carroll was hired — Schneider and Carroll had no real relationship at the time, saying they had met just once before.